Dear Aunt Vadge,

 You have asked a sticky question that doesn’t have a quick or easy answer.
 Settle in, and I’ll give it my best shot.

-Perhaps her cervix tilts, or her urethra is closer to her vaginal canal, or her pelvic nerve clusters are rearranged in a particular way, or her visible clitoris is very sensitive due to more nerve endings in it, or because it protrudes more or less than another woman’s.
 All of these tiny differences in our bodies mean what sex feels like varies.
-What gets one woman off may not do a thing for another.
-Because we can’t see what we’re doing, the differences are often not taken into account, and we think doing the same thing to each woman will work sexually.
+What gets one person off may not do a thing for another.
+Because we can’t see what we’re doing, the differences are often not taken into account, and we think doing the same thing to each person will work sexually.
 This is not the case.

-Female ejaculation is one such variance – some women can squirt very easily and it happens without any input from them besides sexual activity (and that can be in lieu of an actual orgasm – ejaculation and orgasm are actually separate functions).
 It is generally thought that this ability to squirt, or not to squirt, is largely down to anatomy.
 We should all, in theory, be able to do it, but not everyone finds it as easy as the women you see squirting like crazy in porn – they are squirters.
 It’s just not like that for most women.
 You can follow the instructions to a T, and still have no luck.
-Some women are squirters, others just aren’t.
+Some people are squirters, others just aren’t.

-This is the same sort of idea with orgasms.
-Apparently there are 26 different types of female orgasm, not just ‘clitoral’ or ‘vaginal’.
-An orgasm is an orgasm, and they often feel quite different to one another, each and every time.
-The discussion of the vaginal and clitoral orgasms is fraught with a complete lack of evidence for any differences in orgasms, since even when they’ve put cameras inside the vagina to see what the vaginal orgasm looks like, they can’t see what the woman describes or can only see it some of the time.
-This means the discussion of different types of female orgasm is largely subjective, at least for now.
-That is, a woman can only report her sensations during orgasm, and classify it herself.
-There is no definitive way to know what orgasms are what type.
+The discussion of the vaginal and clitoral orgasms is fraught with a complete lack of evidence for any differences in orgasms.
+Even when researchers put cameras inside the vagina to see what the vaginal orgasm looks like, they can’t see what the person describes or can only see it some of the time.

 If your girlfriend has never had a vaginal orgasm, she has nothing to compare her clitoral orgasms to, and won’t know what to look for and seek out during sex.
 So here’s a few ideas.